MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/architecture-of-service-management-automation.md

 ## Features

-The Service Management Automation features are as follows:

 - The SMA web service communicates with Microsoft Azure Pack and authenticates users.
 - The SQL Server databases store and retrieve many components.
 These include runbooks, runbook assets, activities, integration modules, and runbook job information.
 - Runbook workers run the runbooks, and they can be used for load balancing.